SreenandanS/finance-rag/README.md

 ### Step 3: Run the Demonstration (Live Demo)
 Open a new, separate PowerShell terminal.
 You will use this to query the server and simulate new data.

-See the DEMO_SCRIPT.pdf for the step-by-step commands to run in this new terminal.
+See the PATHWAY OUTPUT SCRIPT.pdf for the step-by-step commands to run in this new terminal.